Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: Supervised Fine-tuning Results

-To understand why our last-stage injection method works, we apply our upweighting scheme at the \emph{start} of SFT as shown in Fig.~\ref{fig:sft_linechart_gamma2_first}.
-This early injection leaves the terminal hallucination rate unchanged but reduces overall inaccuracy by 3.5\%.
-We hypothesize that early injection could help warm‑up learning of generic representation of the data.
-In contrast, a late‑stage injection reinforces previously-seen data and thereby suppresses hallucination more effectively.
+To understand why last-stage upweighting reduces hallucination, we tested the same intervention at the start of training (Fig.~\ref{fig:sft_linechart_gamma2_first}) for Encoder-Decoder models \textsc{T5-Small} and \textsc{T5-Large}.
+Early-stage upweighting leaves terminal hallucination rates unchanged but reduces overall error slightly (1 - 3\%).
+We hypothesize that early injection aids initial learning of generic data representations, while late-stage injection reinforces previously encountered examples, thereby suppressing hallucination more effectively in encoder-decoder architectures.

+This pattern reverses for decoder-only models (Table.~\ref{tab:upweighting_timing}).
+Both \textsc{GPT2-Medium} and \textsc{GPT2-Large} benefit more from first-stage upweighting for hallucination mitigation, leading to reduction of ~8 - 10\%.
+This architectural dependence likely reflects differences in how bidirectional versus autoregressive attention mechanisms incorporate distributional biases during learning.
+Practitioners should therefore select upweighting timing based on their model architecture, with last-stage interventions for encoder-decoder models and first-stage interventions for decoder-only models.

+Combining first and last-stage upweighting does not preserve the benefits observed from either intervention alone.
+Across all architectures tested, combined upweighting at both stages yields no improvement in hallucination rates, suggesting that excessive upweighting could disrupt the model's learned representations.